OpenVidu/openvidu.io/docs/docs/self-hosting/how-to-guides/create-configure-AWS-certificate.md

 ## Prerequisites

-Is important to notice that in your AWS you will need to have acces to Route 53 and Certificate Manager.
+Is important to notice that in your AWS you will need to have access to the Certificate Manager.
+As well as having access to a domain provider.
-You will need to have one Hosted Zone in Route 53 to be able to create the certificate.
+You will need to have one domain to be able to create and vinculate the certificate.

 ## Creation

 === "AWS Certificate creation"

-    Those are the steps you need to follow to create the AWS certificate, keep in mind that you need a Hosted Zone.
+    Those are the steps you need to follow to create the AWS certificate, keep in mind that you need a domain.

     First go to AWS Certificate Manager and request a new public certificate.
 The following parameter is the most important.
     <figure markdown>